umeshgct/weather-api/README.md

  1) Java 8
  2) Springboot 2.1.6
  3) apache Maven
- 4) H2 Database (file will be created in home path)
+ 4) H2 Database (file will be created in home path/db)

 ### Steps to run